-DHS official Wolf named acting head of Homeland Security
+Trump says Wolf is next acting head of Homeland Security

-WASHINGTON (AP) — President Donald Trump has named Chad Wolf to be the next acting head of Homeland Security, the fifth person in the job for this administration.
+WASHINGTON (AP) — President Donald Trump on Friday said Chad Wolf, a longtime Homeland Security official, would be the new acting head of the department, the fifth person in the job for this administration.

-While speaking to reporters Friday outside the White House en route to a rally in Mississippi, Trump said he had chosen Wolf, ending weeks of speculation over who would head up the department after Kevin McAleenan resigned in October.
+But Trump's casual announcement, made in response to a reporter's question outside the White House, created even more uncertainty about who was in charge of the sprawling department.

+There have been weeks of speculation over whom would be named the next leader, and Kevin McAleenan, the current leader, has agreed to stay on temporarily.
+The department initially wouldn't confirm Wolf was next in line, saying only that McAleenan was acting secretary.

 Wolf was chief of staff to former DHS Secretary Kirstjen Nielsen.
 He has been involved with the 240,000-person department off and on since its creation following the Sept.
 11, 2001, terrorist attacks.

-It's not clear whether Wolf will be nominated for the job permanently.
-He was not initially discussed as a successor, but rules on whom could be nominated created problems with the initial contender, fervent immigration hardliner Ken Cuccinelli.

-Wolf worked with Nielsen through many of the administration's most challenging immigration issues, but left as her chief of staff to take on another role within Homeland Security before she resigned in April.
+Wolf worked with Nielsen through many of the administration's most challenging immigration issues but left as her chief of staff to take on another role within Homeland Security before she resigned in April.

 He was nominated earlier this year to a Senate-confirmed position as Under Secretary of the department's Office of Strategy, Policy and Plans.
 That nomination has not been yet confirmed.